misiektoja/steam_monitor/README.md

 ### Check intervals

-If you want to change the check interval when the user is online/away/snooze to 15 seconds (-k) and when is offline to 2 mins - 120 seconds (-c):
+If you want to change the check interval when the user is online/away/snooze to 15 seconds use **-k** parameter and when the user is offline to 2 mins (120 seconds) use **-c** parameter:

 ```sh
 ./steam_monitor.py -r "https://steamcommunity.com/id/misiektoja/" -k 15 -c 120
 ```

 ### Controlling the script via signals

 The tool has several signal handlers implemented which allow to change behaviour of the tool without a need to restart it with new parameters.